stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 ## Advanced stuff

-Since you are in maths, it may be possible for you to make a shortcut and get into advanced topics:
+Since you are in maths, it may be possible for you to make a shortcut and get into advanced topics.
+Here is a random list of starting points I consider interesting:

 * [Static and dynamic network visualization with R - Katya Ognyanova](http://kateto.net/network-visualization)
 * [A Word is Worth a Thousand Vectors - Chris Moody](http://multithreaded.stitchfix.com/blog/2015/03/11/word-is-worth-a-thousand-vectors/)